 Sitting on the equator, Ecuador is located on the northern Pacific coast of South America.
 Ecuador shares a border with Colombia to the north and Peru to the south and east.

 Ecuador is one of the poorest countries in Latin America.
 Over eight percent of workers are unemployed and about 35 percent live below the poverty line.

+Third pass.
+Sitting on the equator, Ecuador is located on the northern Pacific coast of South America.
+Ecuador shares a border with Colombia to the north and Peru to the south and east.

+Ecuador is one of the poorest countries in Latin America.
+Over 8 percent of workers are unemployed, and about 35 percent live below the poverty line.